-We’re thrilled to announce our joint partnership with Dimension, Sky Studios, Creative Technology and ARRI to create the Virtual Production Innovation Project – an industry-first initiative to provide insights, expertise and practical training in Virtual Production to upskill the UK’s creative community.
+We’re thrilled to announce our joint partnership with Dimension and Sky Studios to create the Virtual Production Innovation Project – an industry-first initiative to provide insights, expertise and practical training in Virtual Production to upskill the UK’s creative community.

 Directed by two-time Oscar-winner and DNEG Creative Director Paul Franklin (Interstellar, Inception) and lensed by DPs Dale Elena McCready and Robert Payton, the Innovation Project collaboration builds on the pioneering virtual production work that the project partners are already delivering across film, drama and broadcast.